barrelstrength/sprout-docs/docs/README.md

 The Sprout Plugins are a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.

+Sprout Plugins provide a seamless Craft experience for content authors and an exceptional amount of flexibility for designers and developers.

-Sprout Plugins provide a seamless Craft experience for content authors, an exceptional amount of flexibility for designers and developers, and comprehensive multi-site support for multi-regional and multi-lingual websites.
+[//]: # (Sprout Plugins provide a seamless Craft experience for content authors, an exceptional amount of flexibility for designers and developers, and comprehensive multi-site support for multi-regional and multi-lingual websites.)

 ## Digital Marketing

-Sprout provides several new components to use in your content architecture including Forms, Emails, Lists, and Reports.
+Sprout adds new components to use in your content architecture including Forms, Emails, and Reports.

 ![Sprout Components](./images/sprout-components.png)